Wardens and subwardens offer support in your residence. There is also other support available to you in the University.

 Do speak to your warden if you are having particular accommodation problems (eg noisy neighbours).
 They can only apply fines or warnings if you tell them about the problem.

 Most residences also have subwardens (usually postgraduate or mature students), who live on site.
 This means in term-time there's someone on hand 24 hours a day in case of emergencies.

 Subwardens are students of the University of Leeds who, under the direction of the residence wardens, are responsible for maintaining discipline and offering pastoral care for other students in residence.

 They provide a responsible presence and help to create a positive living environment by protecting your right to sleep, study and be safe in your accommodation.

 You can speak to your subwarden on any issues affecting your wellbeing – homesickness, a noisy neighbour, a row with your flatmates, or anything else.
 There's a subwarden on duty every weekday evening and on the weekends, so there's always someone you can call on for support or advice.
 To find your residence subwarden, visit our contact pages and select your residence from the drop down menu.

 Hall executive committee

-Each University residence elects a team of Halls representatives to support you during your time in University accommodation.
-They help run events and activities for all the residents, including Christmas balls, pizza nights and day trips – all completely free to you!
+Each University residence recruit a team of Halls representatives to support you during your time in University accommodation.
+They help run events and activities for all the residents, including Christmas balls, pizza nights and day trips!
 The positions are: